apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/OzoneOverview.md

 The main elements of Ozone are :

 ### Clients
 Ozone ships with a set of ready-made clients.
-They are  Ozone CLI and Corona.
+They are  Ozone CLI and Freon.

     * [Ozone CLI](./OzoneCommandShell.html) is the command line interface like 'hdfs' command.

-    * Corona is a  load generation tool for Ozone.
+    * Freon is a  load generation tool for Ozone.

 ### REST Handler
 Ozone provides both an RPC (Remote Procedure Call) as well as a  REST